Faceted search

 Ordering in facet result

 Facets support the ORDER BY clause just like a standard query.
 Each facet can have its own ordering, and the facet ordering doesn't affect the main result set's ordering, which is determined by the main query's ORDER BY.
-Sorting can be done on attribute name, count (using COUNT(*)), or the special FACET() function, which provides the aggregated data values.
+Sorting can be done on attribute name, count (using COUNT(*), COUNT(DISTINCT attribute_name)), or the special FACET() function, which provides the aggregated data values.
+By default, a query with ORDER BY COUNT(*) will sort in descending order.

 ‹›